 All RIPTA’s buses are equipped with bike racks.
-Take the bus one way, part of the way, or just to get out of bad weather.
+You can take the bus one way, part of the way, or just to get out of bad weather.
 The bike racks are free and easy to use:

 2) Lift your bike onto the rack, fitting wheels into the slots.
 Each slot is labeled for front and rear wheels.
 If a bike is already in the rack, load yours in the other slot facing the opposite direction.

 3) Raise and release the spring-loaded support arm over the top of the front tire.
 Make sure the support arm is resting on the tire and not on the fender or frame.